V-Sekai/manuals/decisions/20230806-v-sekai-ipad-projection-compatibility.md

 ## The Backdrop

 We are developing a VR game that needs to be compatible with both iPads and large projector screens for presentations.

+## The Challenge

 The challenge is to ensure the game's user interface and controls work seamlessly across these different display sizes and touch interfaces.
-The virtual joystick is intended to be a fallback of VR.

-## The Challenge

-Develop a virtual joystick designed specifically for touchscreens, focusing on compatibility with iPads and large projector screen presentations.
-This joystick will also be optimized for 3D applications, providing an intuitive user interface for navigating 3D spaces.
-It will come with various options to make it versatile for different applications.

 ## The Strategy

-The implementation of this solution would involve designing and coding the virtual joystick, testing it on different devices and screen sizes, and iterating based on feedback and test results.
+We considered two options: Virtual joystick for touchscreen devices and Navmesh and 3D navigation points.
+We chose the "Virtual joystick for touchscreen devices" because it addresses the core issue of ensuring compatibility with iPads and large projector screens, and it is more cost-effective.

 ## The Upside

 - Improved user experience across different devices and screen sizes.
 - Increased versatility of the game, making it suitable for various applications.
 - Enhanced navigation in 3D spaces.
+- More cost-effective solution.

 ## The Downside